carstennielsen/chromeos_data_science/README.md

 (2) Navigate to the folder containing the Shell scripts

-(3) Run the command, chmod ug+x ./chromeos_v70_dependencies.sh, to install the necessary dependencies
+(3) Run the command, bash chromeos_v70_dependencies.sh, to install the necessary dependencies

-(4) Run the command, chmod ug+x ./chromeos_v70_R_Rstudio.sh, to install R and Rstudio desktop
+(4) Run the command, bash chromeos_v70_R_Rstudio.sh, to install R and Rstudio desktop

 Descriptions: